Family Lecture: Changes in the Brain

 Addiction is a disease of the brain.
-It is a brain based disease.
+It is a brain-based disease.
 The test to recognize the disease of addiction is a brain scan.
-Brain scans refer to highly sophisticated imaging studies of the brain that do not look at the structure, but look at the functionality of the brain.
+Brain scans refer to highly sophisticated imaging studies of the brain that do not look at the structure but look at the functionality of the brain.
 They have done enough brain scans on people whose brains have no disease state or process, totally “normal” brain function, to know what a “normal” brain scan looks like.

 The way brain scans read is by different colors reflecting different overall activity.
 The darker the colors the higher the activity levels.
 The highest level of activity, predominately so, in the front of the human brain.
 That pattern changes consistently in people with active addiction.
 The front of the brain becomes much less active with addiction.
 There is an area in the central part of the brain that becomes much more active.
 The abnormal brain scan is the key to understanding why people can’t make the choice to just stop using.
-Willpower, ethics, morals, strength and choice get removed from the equation.
+Willpower, ethics, morals, strength, and choice get removed from the equation.

 Different parts of the brain do different things and there are connections between these different areas.
 One of these parts is the Nucleus Accumbens.
 This is referred to as the “pleasure center” or “reinforcement/reward center”.
-The Nucleus Accumbens is a clump of brain cells that seems to have only one function.
+The Nucleus Accumbens is a clump of brain cells that seem to have only one function.
 It will get you to repeat any behavior whose result is that it stimulates these brain cells.
 Anything you do that causes these brain cells to be stimulated, it will then drive you to repeat that behavior.

 Why would we have a part of the brain like that?
 The thinking is that you are supposed to repeat the behaviors that increase the likelihood of survival of the individual and/or the species.
 It’s there for your good and the good of the species.
 There are certain behaviors that have always been very important to your survival and the survival of the species.
-These include but are not limited to water, food, procreation and sleep.
+These include but are not limited to water, food, procreation, and sleep.
 These behaviors are considered salient and really matter to your brain.
 They stimulate the Nucleus Accumbens and you know to repeat them and to repeat them frequently.

-Another part of the brain are the Frontal Lobes.
-These are located in the front of brain and are known as the socialization center.
+Another part of the brain is the Frontal Lobes.
+These are located in the front of the brain and are known as the socialization center.
 This is where you learn about everything that your society/culture believes is good vs. bad, acceptable vs. unacceptable, right vs. wrong, safe vs. unsafe.
-The Frontal Lobes are the part of brain where all of your ethics and morals are learned.
+The Frontal Lobes are the part of the brain where all of your ethics and morals are learned.
 When you tell someone to make a choice they will use their Frontal Lobes, no matter what it is about (good vs. bad, acceptable vs. unacceptable, etc.).